 If you read yesterdays post (And Yet it Moves) then you know that I would add to the above list: “homosexuality.”
 Millions of us are convinced that the church has misunderstood, misinterpreted and misapplied the Bible when it comes to sexuality and same-sex attraction.
 And as a result, millions upon millions upon millions of men, women and children have suffered throughout human history.

-So why do I write/talk about this issue so much?
+So why do I write/talk about the church and sexuality so much?

 Because I think we’ve been wrong long enough.